-A local list is a locally designated register of buildings and structures of social, cultural, historical and architectural interest, which is important to the local environment.
-A local list is separate to the nationally designated statutory list, however they may be considered worthy of inclusion following an assessment of their significance.
+A local list is a locally designated register of buildings and structures of social, cultural, historical and architectural interest, which are important to the local environment.
+A local list is separate to the nationally designated statutory list; however they may be considered worthy of inclusion following an assessment of their significance.

-The different between the Statutory List and a local list is in the level of control.
-Any works, which affect the character and/or setting of a statutory listed building, requires Listed Building Consent (LBC).
+The different between the statutory list and a local list is in the level of control.
+Any works that affect the character and/or setting of a statutory listed building require Listed Building Consent (LBC).
 The control of works on a locally listed building is very limited with protection conferred through the development control process.

 The document outlines the criteria for the selection of buildings and structures to be included on the local list, guidance on works to buildings/structures that are on the local list and policy background.

 The Council has received a large number of nominations for inclusions in the register.
 In order to be included, they have to be assessed using the criteria in the SPD.
 Once assessed, the register will be available to view on this webpage.